 12 cups water * 4T chicken bullion * 4T taco seasoning

 The taco seasoning in the broth gave the jar a little bit of an orange tint, but it's still pretty.
-Because there is meat in each jar they have to be processed in a pressure cooker at 10lbs pressure for 90 minutes.
+Because there is meat in each jar they have to be processed in a Pressure Canner at 10lbs pressure for 90 minutes.

-To serve, I can heat up a jar in the crock pot or stove along with 2 cups of chicken broth.
-Be sure to add on the toppings: a nice dollop of tortilla chips, sour cream, onions, avocado, cheese, or fresh cilantro!
+To serve, I can heat up a jar in the Crock Pot or stove along with 2 cups of chicken broth.
+Be sure to add on the toppings: tortilla chips, sour cream, onions, avocado, cheese, or fresh cilantro!
 Not too shabby, next time we're hungry for warm soup we can heat and eat yummy homemade goodness!

 Once when Jacob was cooking some stew, Esau came in from the open country, famished.
 30 He said to Jacob, “Quick, let me have some of that red stew!
 I’m famished!”
 Genesis 25:29-30